 My primary interests focus on the evolution, systematics and biogeography of angiosperms, in particular Campanulaceae and Melastomataceae.
 I work at the interface of evolutionary biology and informatics and in my lab we develop tools that support research in biodiversity science.

 Nic Miles (Postdoc, 2014-)

-Nic spends the best of his time working on the evolution of the broad Campanulaceae and the relationship among the five major lineages.
+Nic spends the best of his time working on the systematics and biogeography of the broad Campanulaceae, especially the relationship among the five major lineages, and characters and chromosome evolution.
 You can reach Nic at nicmiles[at]ufl.edu.

 Andy Crowl (Biology, PhD student, 2010-)

 Andy studies the evolution and biogeography of the Roucela species complex in the Campanulaceae.
-This complex is primarily endemic to the eastern Mediterranean basin.
+This is a complex of 12 morphologically similar species primarily endemic to the eastern Mediterranean basin.
 You can reach Andy at andy.crowl[at]ufl.edu.

 Rebecca is studying the evolution and biogeography of Micranthes (Saxifragaceae).
 This is a group of small herbs found at high elevation and latitudes that among other things have an interesting Western North America and Eastern North America disjunction.
 You can reach Rebecca at stubbsrll[at]ufl.edu.